-Companies must submit their spec sheets to their regional coordinator 2 weeks prior to their regional event.
-Companies advancing the international competition must submit their spec sheets to the MATE Center on May 26th, along with (but as a separate document from) their technical documentation.
-The file should use the following naming convention: School or organization name_company name_Spec Sheet_2017.pdf and not exceed 2MB.
+Companies must submit their spec sheets to the MATE Center on May 26th, 2017 along with (but as a separate document from) their technical documentation.
+The file should use the following naming convention: School or organization name\company name\Spec Sheet\2017.pdf and not exceed 2MB.

-Company spec sheets will be reviewed by the technical documentation judges.
+Company spec sheets will be reviewed by safety inspectors as well as judges.